liping610/mlaw-lripd-1/_information-for-public/FAQs.md

 <br><br>
 **3. I would like to file a complaint against the conduct of an Insolvency Practitioner.**
 <br><br>
-Please provide us with the details of your complaint by completing the Insolvency Practitioners Complaints Form (hyperlink on the word IP Complaints form) and submit it <a href="https://eservices.mlaw.gov.sg/enquiry/" target="_blank">here</a> together with the relevant supporting documents.
+Please provide us with the details of your complaint by completing the Insolvency Practitioners Complaints Form <a href="/files/IP Feedback Form.pdf" target="_blank">Insolvency Practitioner Feedback Form </a>
+and submit it <a href="https://eservices.mlaw.gov.sg/enquiry/" target="_blank">here</a> together with the relevant supporting documents.
 Alternatively, the documents may also be sent via post to:
 <br><br>
 Licensing Officer<br>
 45 Maxwell Road<br>